NataliaKowal/HTML-basics/README.md

+# Overview

+This repository contains two HTML form examples.
+The first is a checkout form designed for e-commerce websites, allowing customers to select payment and shipping options and indicate if their purchase is a gift.
+The second is a basic form that demonstrates various input types and the importance of the name attribute for form elements.

-# Checkout Form
+## Checkout Form

-This repository contains a simple HTML checkout form designed to provide users with a smooth and straightforward shopping experience.
-The form includes fields for payment method selection, shipping method options, and a gift checkbox.

-## Features

-- **Payment Method Selection**: Allows users to select their preferred payment method from a dropdown menu.
-- **Shipping Method Options**: Users can choose between 2-day shipping, standard shipping, or no-rush shipping.
+The checkout form (checkout.html) includes:

+A dropdown for selecting a payment method.
+Radio buttons for choosing a shipping method.
-- **Gift Option**: Includes a checkbox for users to indicate if the purchase is a gift.
+A checkbox to mark the purchase as a gift.
+A submit button to place the order.

-## Installation
+## Forms Basics

-To use this checkout form on your website, simply clone this repository and integrate the `index.html` file into your project.
+The forms basics file (forms-basics.html) showcases:

+A login form with text inputs for a username and password, and a submit button.
+A generic button alongside a text input.
+An input form demonstrating various types such as email, URL, and number.
+A form illustrating the use of the name attribute with text inputs for a city and state.

+##Usage

+To view these forms in action:

+Clone this repository to your local machine.
+Open the HTML files in your preferred web browser.
+Interact with the forms as a user would on a live website.